cassgvp/WIN-Open-Neuroimaging-Community/docs/open-access-publishing.md

 If publishing in a subscription-only journal (no open access fee) please [email the Bodleian Library Team](mailto:openaccess@bodleian.ox.ac.uk) or  [Kaitlin Krebs](mailto:kaitlin.krebs@ndcn.ox.ac.uk) BEFORE submission for help.

 The University has created an [advice sheet](http://oa-prd.bodleian.ox.ac.uk/openaccess/wp-content/uploads/sites/2/2020/07/Preparing-for-new-Wellcome-Open-Access-policy-July-2020.pdf) to prepare researchers for the new Wellcome Trust policy.
-If you would like to dicuss how this policy affects your publication plans contact Kaitlin Krebs](mailto:kaitlin.krebs@ndcn.ox.ac.uk).
+If you would like to dicuss how this policy affects your publication plans contact [Kaitlin Krebs](mailto:kaitlin.krebs@ndcn.ox.ac.uk).